Skip to Main Content

 tip Icon

-You can see your Equifax, Experian, and TransUnion credit reports for free weekly through Dec.
-30, 2023 at AnnualCreditReport.com.
+You can see your Equifax, Experian, and TransUnion credit reports for free weekly at AnnualCreditReport.com.

-Like with federal loan servicing transfers, sometimes, private student loans can change hands.
+As with federal loan servicing transfers, private student loans can change hands.
 It’s important to maintain communication with your lender and loan servicer in case your education debt is sold to another company or migrates to a new servicer.

-If you need another private student loan, the companies in the table below are Credible’s approved partner lenders.
-Whether you’re the borrower or cosigner, Credible makes it easy to compare rates from multiple private student loan providers without affecting your credit score.
+If you need a new private student loan, Credible makes it easy to compare rates from multiple private student loan providers without affecting your credit score.

 What if my federal loans aren’t owned by the Department of Education?